org-roam/org-roam/doc/tour.md

 ## The Org-roam Buffer

-All of Org-roam's operations are designed such that the built cache is a consistent view of the inter-connectivity between your notes.
-The Org-roam buffer shows backlinks: i.e. the files that link to the currently viewed file, along with some surrounding context.
-The Org-roam buffer will always show the backlinks for the current Org-roam file in view.
+The Org-roam buffer is often displayed in the side window.
+It shows backlinks for the currently active Org-roam note, along with some surrounding context.

 ![org-roam-buffer](images/org-roam-buffer.gif)

 ## Exporting the Graph

-It's also possible to export the links as a graph, using graphviz.
-The generated graph is navigable in Emacs, but requires some additional setup, which I describe in the [Graph Appendix][appendix:graph-setup] page.
+Org-roam also uses Graphviz to generate a graph, with notes as nodes, and links between them as edges.
+The generated graph can be used to navigate to the files, but this requires some additional setup described in the [Roam Protocol][appendix:roam-protocol] page.

 ![org-roam-graph](images/org-roam-graph.gif)

 [zettelkasten]: https://zettelkasten.de/
 [appendix:ntw]: notetaking_workflow.md
-[appendix:graph-setup]: graph_setup.md
+[appendix:roam-protocol]: roam_protocol.md
 [roam]: https://www.roamresearch.com/
 [jethro-blog-post]: https://blog.jethro.dev/posts/how_to_take_smart_notes_org/